electric-eloquence/feplet-vs-patternlab-php/README.md

 <a href="http://fepper.io" target="_blank">Fepper</a>, which implements the
 Pattern Lab UI.
 The Pattern Lab UI cannot receive enough acolades and superlatives for its utility at the tasks of organizing reusable markup patterns, and making them accessible to developers and designers.
+When we refer to the UI, we mean the client-side JavaScript, styles, and markup.
+The UI is independent of these tests.

-However, those wishing to stay in the Pattern Lab ecosystem (i.e. not opting for Fepper, or similar independent application) will find that the PHP version of Pattern Lab provides the best experience.
+To compile and render the markup which will be displayed by the UI, we need a runtime environment on the file system.
+Those opting to stay in the Pattern Lab ecosystem (i.e. not opting for Fepper, or similar independent application) will find that the PHP version provides the best Pattern Lab experience.
 A Node.js version of Pattern Lab exists, but its functionality is too limited for power usage.
 (More on that later, if you're interested.)

 Given that frontend developers and coding designers are certain to work in JavaScript (and probably Node.js), it is reasonable to assume that they don't